AdliAdzani/SQL-Project-1/README.md

 # SQL-Project-1
+Hi there!
 This is my first SQL project.
 All the dataset, ER diagrams and database used were obtained from Coursera course; SQL for Data Science (from University of California, Davis)

+Herewith are some guidance on how to review my Files & Issues for this project:

+FILES:
+1) Assignment Questions = List of questions for this project
+2) Image ER Diagram = Image of the ER Diagram used for this proect
+3) Answers SQL code = My own SQL code to answer the questions

+ISSUES:
+1) Image ER Diagram = Image attached of the ER Diagram
+2) Image ER Diagram (Web Version) = Link to see those ER Diagran

+Thanks!